 If you’re plugging the word “Starbucks” into your GPS for your next coffee fix, you’re missing out.
-Coffee gurus are busy turning Charlotte into a hotspot for craft coffee, local roasts and hip places opened by local business owners.
+Charlotte is turning into a hotspot for craft coffee, local roasts and hip places opened by local business owners.

 First hitting the scene as a pop-up café that brought people together in unfamiliar places, HEX Coffee in South End now brings people together with familiar coffees, and an emphasis on espresso.
 There’s plenty of experimentation, too, for a hint of the unfamiliar, from shandies to matcha-based beverages.